 Steering wheel audio controls

-It's relatively easy to retain your Civic's steering wheel audio controls when you install a new stereo.
-When you enter your vehicle information, our database will choose the adapter you need to make your factory steering wheel controls work with your new receiver.
+In most cases, it's reasonably easy to retain your Civic's steering wheel audio controls when you install a new stereo.
+When you enter your vehicle information, our database will choose the adapter you need to make your factory steering wheel controls work with a compatible aftermarket receiver.

 Regardless of which stereo system your Civic has, speaker access and replacement is essentially the same.
 There are some differences between the coupe and sedan, of course, and they're noted below.

 The tweeters are near the base of the A-pillars.
 They're not easy to replace, but the work is worth it.
 (Crutchfield Research Photo)